pzhang0610/VN-GAN/README.md

 ```
 ## Examples

 An example of view normalized gaits in terms of input gaits in arbitrary views and their corresponding reference gaits.
-Each three columns are input gaits, reference gaits and synthesized gaits in normal view.
+Each three columns are one group in which each column contains input gaits, reference gaits and synthesized gaits in normal view, respectively.

 <div align=center>
 <img src="./sample/sample.jpg" width = "800" height = "300" alt="An example of synethsized gaits in normalized view." align=center />